tbrinkley/replit/lesson.md

 ## replit

-The Python 3 algorith should take take at least one argment and manipulate an image using the PIL library.
+The Python 3 algorithm should take take at least one argment and manipulate an image or a directory of images using the PIL library.